algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 [^inject]: SQL injection (SQLi) is a web security vulnerability that allows an attacker to interfere with the queries that an application makes to its database.

 [^responsive]: A responsive web design is an approach to web design that aims to make web pages render well on a variety of devices and window or screen sizes from minimum to maximum display size to ensure usability and satisfaction.

+[^referencing]: On the internet, the term referencing has been used to define the action of registering a site on a search engine or a directory.